-The language is casual AND it gives a sense of urgency at the same time by saying “there’s only a few left.”
+If you aren’t really sure where to start with this strategy: copy this one by Cosabella.
+The language is casual AND it gives the “there’s only a few left” illusion.
 For products that fluctuate in stock, this is a great one to test out.

 - This strategy is HOT for cart abandoners.
 Run, don’t walk, to test out this strategy there.

 Listen, this strategy is not for the faint of heart.

 But how meta would it be… if we used an ad that was posted onto social media to call out the fact that we’re on social media.